-Cond. # Condition Requirement How/Where addressed in GMMP C4-1 The environmental management plans required under condition B1-4, condition B2-2, condition B3-2, condition B4-3, condition B5-3, condition B5-4, condition B6-6 and condition B8-3 must contain provisions which enable the substantiation of whether the relevant outcomes of those conditions are met, and must include: (1) threshold criteria that provide a limit beyond which the environmental outcomes are not achieved; (2) trigger criteria that will provide an early warning that the environmental outcomes are not likely to be met; (3) monitoring parameters, sites, control/reference sites, methodology, timing and frequencies which will be used to measure threshold criteria and trigger criteria.
-Include methodology for determining alternative monitoring sites as a contingency if proposed sites are not suitable in the future; (4) baseline data; (5) data collection and analysis methodologies; (6) adaptive management methodology; (7) contingency measures which will be implemented if threshold criteria or trigger criteria are met; and (8) reporting requirements.
-This GMMP has been prepared in accordance with this condition.
-Section 7.2 (Groundwater Monitoring Schedule) and Appendix F detail the Additionally, Section 7.3 (Association with Other Management Plans) det MSMMP.
+Cond. # Condition Requirement How/Where addressed in GMMP threshold criteria that provide a limit beyond which the environmental outcomes are not achieved; trigger criteria that will provide an early warning that the environmental outcomes are not likely to be met; monitoring parameters, sites, control/reference sites, methodology, timing and frequencies which will be used to measure threshold criteria and trigger criteria.
+Include methodology for determining alternative monitoring sites as a contingency if proposed sites are not suitable in the future; baseline data; data collection and analysis methodologies; adaptive management methodology; contingency measures which will be implemented if threshold criteria or trigger criteria are met; and reporting requirements.
+Additionally, Section 7.3 (Association with Other Management Plans) details the linkage of this GMMP (Rev O) to the BCHMMP and MSMMP.
 C4-4 The environmental management plan required under condition B3-2 is also required to: (1) when implemented, substantiate and ensure that the outcome of conditions B3 -1 (1) and B3-1 (4) will be met; (2) provide the details, including timing, of hydrogeological investigations to be carried out that will: (3) provide a detailed understanding of the hydrological regime in the project area; (4) inform the final design of monitoring that will meet the requirement of condition C4-1; (5) inform the final design of management and mitigation actions that will be implemented to meet the outcomes of conditions B3 -1 (1) and B3-1 (4); and (6) detail the timing of monitoring bore installation and collection of baseline data, providing justification to demonstrate that data will represent baseline where it is collected after the commencement of operations.
-Section 7.2 (Groundwater Monitoring Schedule) and Appendix F detail the Additionally, Section 7.3 (Association with Other Management Plans) det MSMMP.
-D1 Non-compliance Reporting As detailed in Section 8 (Reporting) and Table 9-1 in Section 9 (Commitme and all sub-conditions.
-D2 Compliance Reporting As detailed in Section 8 (Reporting) and Table 9-1 in Section 9 (Commitme and all sub-conditions.
+D1 Non-compliance Reporting As detailed in Section 8 (Reporting) and Table 9-1 in Section 9 (Commitments Register), Mardie Minerals will comply with this condition and all sub-conditions.
+D2 Compliance Reporting As detailed in Section 8 (Reporting) and Table 9-1 in Section 9 (Commitments Register), Mardie Minerals will comply with this condition and all sub-conditions.